Key Highlights

 4. Training the SAA and CCI social workers, Child Welfare Committee (CWC) members, and District Child Protection Unit (DCPU) social workers, specifically on the rules and processes of bringing abandoned and orphaned children into the legal adoption pool, as laid out in the Juvenile and Justice Act 2015, and the CARA Adoption Regulations.

 We have been identified as a resource for adoption-related training in Telangana.
-So far, we have trained close to 400+ stakeholders of the WCD Telangana including District Child Protection Units, Child Welfare Committees, Social Workers, and outreach workers.
+So far, we have trained close to 900+ stakeholders of the WCD Telangana including District Child Protection Units, Child Welfare Committees, Social Workers, CCI Social Workers, and ChlidLine team.

 We conduct regular consultative sessions with CWC and DCPU to present our findings and plan next steps for identified children.